NeuroTechX/ntx_slack_archive/general.md

  >Anyway, if anyone has manage to recorded and analyze while heavy sweating and/or running I'm very curious to what extent the data is usable..

+8/29/2017 6:37 PM

+ **fred-simard** :

+ >With a bit of luck, walking/running artifacts might be removable with ICA.
+You might benefit from adding an accelerometer to the setup and feed it to the ICA as well, but that's hindsight.